mhusseini/hot-chocolate-apllo-client-subscriptions-sample/README.md

 # hot-chocolate-apllo-client-subscriptions-sample
-A simple sample for GraphQL subscriptionf with HotChocolate and Apollo Client.
+A simple sample for GraphQL subscriptions with .Net 7, HotChocolate, Vue 3 and Apollo Client.

 ## Usage
 #### Install